 I have provided some solutions reported to work for some CarPlay users.

-Hopefully, this article has helped resolve any issues you may have with Apple CarPlay audio and music.
+Hopefully, this article has helped resolve any issues you may have with Apple CarPlay music not working.

 If you’re still experiencing problems, you may need to reach out to Apple customer support.